ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"A need for familiarization, then?
-Habitualization, I think it would be, if he were intent to look upwards.
-So, first the shadows the most easily he would full see, and after this into the waters he would see the reflections of people and of other objects, and later the objects themselves.
-And from these experiences might he then the phenomena in the heavens and then the heavens themselves, and then by night more easily gaze upon, peering forth at the stars' and the moon's light than by day in the sun and in the sun's light."
+"There is a need for familiarization, then?
+Habitualization, I think, it would be necessary, if he were intent to look upwards.
+So, first the shadows the most easily he would fully see; and after this into water he would see the reflections of people and of other objects, and later the he be able to look upon the objects themselves instead of their reflections in the water.
+And from these experiences might he then gaze upon the phenomena in the heavens and then the heavens themselves, peering more easily by night at the light of the stars and the moon than he could see by day in the sun and in the light of the sun."

 Glaukōn